Flagro/TelegramRPBot/README.md

     - Receive back text
     - Receive back puctures
 - Flexible tracking of the AI resources usage
+- This bot is built with the idea of not being constrained by just Telegram bot, it could be adapted for most other platforms as well.

 ## Bot commands
 - `/reset` – Reset the dialogue history